 With the spirit to "Attempt great things for God, rescue millions of souls," Logos Evangelical Seminary seeks to educate and impact students for a lifetime of faithful and fruitful ministry.
-As the first fully accredited Asian seminary by the Association of Theological Schools in the United States and Canada (ATS) and the Western Association of Schools and Colleges (WASC), Logos provides a range of academic and degree programs mainly in Chinese with a few elective English courses that emphasize the integration of the Bible, theology, practice and cultures to equip servants for the Body of Christ worldwide.
+As the first fully accredited Asian seminary by the Association of Theological Schools in the United States and Canada (ATS) and the WASC Senior College and University Commission (WSCUC), Logos provides a range of academic and degree programs mainly in Chinese with a few elective English courses that emphasize the integration of the Bible, theology, practice and cultures to equip servants for the Body of Christ worldwide.